Delving into the Depths of Causation: Fact vs. Law in Determining Liability

 Directness: The directness test focuses on the unbroken chain of events leading from the defendant's actions to the plaintiff's injury.
 If the harm is a direct and immediate consequence of the defendant's actions, with no intervening events breaking the chain, legal causation is more readily established.

 Policy Considerations: Courts also take policy considerations into account when determining legal causation.
 This might involve considerations of public policy, fairness, and the practical limitations of holding individuals liable for unforeseen consequences.
-For example, a court might limit liability to prevent disproportionate consequences or to avoid placing undue burdens on individuals or businesses.
+As an example, a court might limit liability to prevent disproportionate consequences or to avoid placing undue burdens on individuals or businesses.

 III.
 The Interplay Between Factual and Legal Causation